kevando/chaz-app/ROADMAP.md

 ### 0.7.2
+style rec then clean kitchen
+style recr
+style recr list
+add rec to recr view
-Change all the name from chaz beta to chaz. change icon to purple clean all the display code document clicks add very minimal color scheming with emoji likes (this should help structure mp) add mixpanel enable proper log in with logging in state consider dropping bottom nav bar look at phone screenshots for design help
+go back and fix style on rec item clean all the display code add very minimal color scheming with emoji likes (this should help structure mp) look at phone screenshots for design help change icon to purple

+add mixpanel logging
+ Rec Added {rec title}

+ - Removed bottom tabs, added rec button

 ### 0.7.3 (ui/ux mvp.. dist this to auten, rob)
 Create document that denotes colors and actions.
-Each tap should be documented here add back in list filters add userfeedback in settings (will be cool to turn this into a rec type. reward users with good quality feedback)
+Each tap should be documented here add back in list filters enable proper log in with logging in state add userfeedback in settings (will be cool to turn this into a rec type. reward users with good quality feedback)

 ### 0.8 (improve ui/ux)

 add rec comments
-make login very much like snapchat all data entry should operate like that (input,add,keyboard) better rec view page
+profile page with our own rec/recrs/grade score make login very much like snapchat all data entry should operate like that (input,add,keyboard) better rec view page